 Business-to-business (B2B) magazines and trade journals are also a good place to hone your writing skills and develop a specialist area.
 There is a title to suit almost every topic, so whether you would like to write about restaurants in Manchester or the adhesive industry, there will be a magazine out there for you.

 Many opportunities are not advertised and speculative applications are a common way of securing a job.
 Where there is no central recruiting point, you should apply directly to the editor of the magazine or journal.

-Freelancers and speculative job hunters rely on directories such as the Writers' and Artists' Yearbook to find editors' details.
 For a comprehensive list of all newspaper and magazine titles in the UK, see media.info.
 Try to build up your own personalised list of contacts by using sites such as LinkedIn.

 If you're considering freelancing, make sure you target the right magazines for your article.
 Call or email editors with an idea for an article relevant to their publication and be on the look-out for events or stories with a local interest.
 You may be able to persuade your local newspaper to publish your work.
 Even reviewing products, theatre or films can add to your portfolio.
 For sound advice and information and to advertise your services online see Journalism.co.uk.

 You can also find vacancies in the local and national press.

 Trainees with big publishing houses receive structured training in: